Built an enterprise innovation studio that ran without the primary facilitator in every room

 The Problem

-Clubhouse launched as a shared service for innovation, design thinking, and exploration.
-Demand quickly exceeded the studio’s ability to facilitate everything directly.
+Clubhouse launched as a shared service for innovation, design thinking, and experience design.
+Demand outpaced what any single facilitator could support.

 What was breaking

-1,750 participations in first 5 months proved facilitation model wasn't sustainable
+1,750 participations in the first five months proved the facilitation model was not sustainable

 No measurement proving training delivered business value

-Every workshop required direct facilitation because teams couldn't operate independently
+Every workshop required direct facilitation because teams could not operate independently

-Studio risked becoming permanent bottleneck instead of capability multiplier
+Studio risked becoming a permanent bottleneck instead of a capability multiplier

 The Decision That Mattered